Countless financial issues occur regularly in the construction industry that can threaten anyone’s business.

 Construction companies incur a myriad of expenses:

-When the funds aren’t available to meet these regular expenses, the construction company may need to turn to construction invoice factoring to fulfill their financial responsibilities.
+When the funds aren’t available to meet these regular expenses, the construction company may decide to turn to construction invoice factoring to fulfill their financial responsibilities.

 Cash flow can be unpredictable in construction because payment isn’t always received immediately after work is done.
 Sometimes it won’t be received until months later.